 Application fee for Conducting and Choral Conducting auditions in London, and for the Continuing Professional Development diploma course: £100

-Application fee for all other London auditions including DVD: £95 (or £110 after the advertised closing date).
+Application fee for all other London auditions including video: £95 (or £110 after the advertised closing date).

 Application fee for auditions in North America or Asia: £150 sterling.